Buying, Building, or Renovating: How to Choose the Right Financial Strategy

 2. Delaying Retirement Planning

 Retirement may seem like a distant milestone, but failing to plan early can lead to insufficient funds later in life.
-Many people underestimate how much they will need or delay saving until it’s too late to build a substantial nest egg.
+Many people in their 30s and 40s make the critical mistake of delaying their retirement savings, often underestimating how much they’ll need or believing they can catch up later.
 It is important to begin saving for retirement as early as possible.
 Even small contributions to a retirement account can grow significantly over time, thanks to compounding interest.
 Consult a financial advisor to explore investment options and create a tailored financial strategy that aligns with your future goals.

 3. Failing to Build an Emergency Fund